kippesikgithub/allsky/README.md

 Some more details on the proces I had to go through, for creating a 1-2 minute timelapse of the night sky: Manually setting up an Old android phone in our garden, go through all the settings manually on the phone in the 'Deepsky' app (https://www.deepskycamera.de/), and offcourse connect the phone to a large powerbank, transferring (tons of) pictures manually and creating night-timelapses manually the morning after, thansferring back the video to phone and server manually.
 As you can imagine, this costed a lot of time and effort, resulting in just a short video.

 Having a lot of luck, the guy creating the Indi-allsky (https://github.com/aaronwmorris/indi-allsky) software, created a way to connect to the JPEG stream of a network/IP camera.
 After some searching around, finding out there are not that many people using this kind of setup, I found a way to make it all work.
 And the best part, I finished finetuning the setup, just a couple of nights before the Northern lights storm (10-05-2024), and captured great content!
 Because there is so little information about this kind of setup, I created this documentation, as a guide.
-Since writing this documentation I also own an old ZWO ASI 120MC camera (old usb2 version), but didnt want to pull a long usb cord, i'm using a RPI as INDI server in between.
-I definitely will upgrade to a better ZWO camera when I find one for a suitable price.
+Since writing this documentation I also own a PlayerOne Mars-c 2 camera, using an IMX662 image sensor.

 ## My 3 setups

-#### Permanent Setup
+#### Old Permanent Setup
 POE IP camera mounted outside in our backyard, pointed upwards (offcourse), with a 180 degree lens.
 ![image](https://github.com/user-attachments/assets/3011530c-0e2e-49f3-ae77-6972dfaf5091)